gpgzy/CL-Cardiac-segmentation/README.md

 # Contrastive Learning for Cardiac Segmentation
-Contrastive Learning for Cardiac Structure Segmentation in Echocardiography
+An Improved Contrastive Learning Network for Semi-supervised Multi-structure Segmentation in Echocardiography
 ## Overview
 This repository provides the method described in the paper
 > Zhaowen Qiu, et al. "An Improved Contrastive Learning Network for